 GOVERNMENT MEASURES FOR BUSINESSES ELIGIBILITY WHEN?
 Other Application of the prudential framework regarding Default, Forbearance and IFRS9.
-The CSSF refers to the EBA statement dated 25 April 2020 which: clarifies how public and private moratoria should be taken into account by banks when assessing whether an exposure is in default or forborne and when performing the assessment of significant increase in credit risk under IFRS9; emphasizes that moratoria will not trigger an automatic classification in default or forborne status Credit institutions; Payment institutions; Electronic money institutions; and Specialised professionals of the financial sector From 14 Apri 2020 Consumer and payment issues Credit institutions; From 14 Apri 2020 The CSSF refers to the EBA statement dated 25 March 2020 which: emphasises that even more in times of crisis consumer protection remains a priority and therefore calls on all lenders to act in the interest of consumers; Payment institutions; Electronic money institutions; and Specialised professionals of the financial sector highlights the importance of orderly payment services during this period and calls on payment service providers (PSPs) to facilitate consumers' ability to make payments without the need for physical contact; and indicates that, to support issuing and acquiring PSPs' efforts to focus on their customers, their obligation to report to national competent authorities by 31 March 2020 on their readiness to meet the strong customer authentication requirements for e-commerce card-based transactions is removed Financial crime and AML/CFT implications during the COVID-19 pandemic All professionals subject under AML/CFT From 10 Apri CSSF circular 20/740's purpose is to provide guidance in relation to the money laundering/ terrorism financing (ML/TF) risks and AML/CFT implications of the COVID-19 pandemic.
-It includes the four following items: supervision of the CSSF (regulated entities such as credit institutions, professionals of the financial sector, insurance undertakings, lawyers, accountants) 2020 new and emerging ML/TF threats resulting from COVID-19 (cybercrime, fraud); financial sector vulnerabilities (online payment services, mortgages); mitigating actions (business continuity and governance, transaction monitoring, ML/TF risk inspections...)
+The CSSF refers to the EBA statement dated 25 April 2020 which: Clarifies how public and private moratoria should be taken into account by banks when assessing whether an exposure is in default or forborne and when performing the assessment of significant increase in credit risk under IFRS9; emphasizes that moratoria will not trigger an automatic classification in default or forborne status Credit institutions; Payment institutions; Electronic money institutions; and Specialised professionals of the financial sector From 14 April 2020 Consumer and payment issues ➤ Credit institutions; From 14 Apri The CSSF refers to the EBA statement dated 25 March 2020 which: Payment institutions; 2020 emphasises that even more in times of crisis consumer protection remains a priority and therefore calls on all lenders to act in the interest of consumers; Electronic money institutions; andSpecialised professionals of the financial sector highlights the importance of orderly payment services during this period and calls on payment service providers (PSPs) to facilitate consumers' ability to make payments without the need for physical contact; and oposianosa professionale et are initariora essecti indicates that, to support issuing and acquiring PSPs' efforts to focus on their customers, their obligation to report to national competent authorities by 31 March 2020 on their readiness to meet the strong customer authentication requirements for e-commerce card- based transactions is removed Financial crime and AML/CFT implications during the COVID-19 pandemic All professionals subject under AML/CFT From 10 April CSSF circular 20/740's purpose is to provide guidance in relation to the money laundering/ terrorism financing (ML/TF) risks and AML/CFT implications of the COVID-19 pandemic.
+It includes the four following items: supervision of the CSSF (regulated entities such as credit institutions, professionals of the financial sector, insurance undertakings, lawyers, accountants) 2020 new and emerging ML/TF threats resulting from COVID-19 (cybercrime, fraud); accountants) ▶ financial sector vulnerabilities (online payment services, mortgages); mitigating actions (business continuity and governance, transaction monitoring, ML/TF risk assessment); and CSSF's approach to AML/CFT supervision during this period (AML/CFT on site inspections)